 Note: Students are required to take nationally normed tests throughout the curriculum and to make satisfactory scores on such tests.
 During the fourth semester of nursing courses, students may be required to take a comprehensive exit exam.
 If satisfactory scores are not achieved on these tests, repeat testing and remediation may be required.

-Note: Students with college degrees that satisfy the university's general education requirements must still complete the following general education requirements if they were not part of the previous college degree: CHE 1004 Principles of Chemistry and CIS 1103 Computer & Information Management.
+Note: Students with college degrees that satisfy the university's general education requirements must still complete the following general education requirement if they were not part of the previous college degree: CHE 1004 Principles of Chemistry.